Siddhant0609/sportswebsite/README.md

 # Responsive-Website-Design
-This is the source code for the design of the complete website series on GTCoding YouTube channel.
+This is the source code for the design of the complete website series on Sports Website.

-Here is the demo: https://godsont.github.io/Responsive-Website-Design/
+Here is the demo: http://serverlessbucketsports.s3-website.ap-south-1.amazonaws.com